Our vision is what we aspire to achieve, our ‘big picture’ statement.

 Informing, listening and partnering with our members to actively encourage their participation in the appraisal of service delivery.

 Recognising that excellent people are the key to achieving our mission and vision.
 We employ self-motivated, team-spirited employees, and create a dynamic atmosphere for them to flourish and reach their highest potentials.

-Delighting member and partners by exceeding expectations by anticipating, understanding and responding to their needs.
+Delighting members and partners by exceeding expectations, by anticipating, understanding and responding to their needs.

 Operating from the position of trust, openness, respect, transparency, honesty, integrity, responsibility and accountability in all we do.

 Valuing the individuality and culture of members, staff and communities.